Saturn Vue: Green Line

-The high-performance Vue Red Line was joined in 2007 by the Green Line model.
+The high-performance Vue Red Line was joined in 2007 by the "Green Line" model.
 The Green Line was a mild hybrid, or "assist hybrid", using GM's belt alternator starter (BAS) system.
 An electric motor connected to the crankshaft via a special accessory drive belt and the Green Line included a modified automatic transmission.

 The start-stop system automatically stops the engine when the vehicle halts and instantly restarts it when the brake pedal is released.
 The electric motor assists somewhat during initial launch, providing torque smoothing, and during heavy acceleration.
 A 36-volt nickel metal hydride (NiMH) battery pack, located under the load floor, powers the BAS and also stores electricity from regenerative braking.
 The regenerative brake charging and electric motor assist functions are shown to the driver via an analog gauge on the dashboard, and real-time fuel-economy feedback is accomplished via an "eco" light that glows when the instantaneous fuel economy exceeds the published window sticker fuel economy rating.

-The fuel savings are 20% up from the base vehicle's 22 mpgus/27 mpgus city/highway EPA sticker to 27 mpgus/32 mpgus, the highest highway fuel economy of any 2007 model SUV sold in the U.S. market.
+The fuel savings are up 20% from the base vehicle's 22 mpgus/27 mpgus city/highway EPA sticker to 27 mpgus/32 mpgus, the highest highway fuel economy of any 2007 model SUV sold in the U.S. market.
 In Canada, according to Saturn, the Vue achieved an estimated 8.8 L/100 km city and 6.7 L/100 km highway.

 The Green Line has a 170 hp 2.4 L Ecotec DOHC-phaser engine which replaced the standard 144 hp 2.2 L I4 engine.
 The 0–60 mph acceleration time was improved by 1.0 second.
-Pricing for the hybrid was about more than a similarly equipped Vue, and debuted in production form on January 8, 2006, at the North American International Auto Show in Detroit.
+Pricing for the hybrid was about more than a similarly-equipped Vue and debuted in production form on January 8, 2006 at the North American International Auto Show in Detroit.
 The Green Line went on sale in the third quarter of 2006.